-If levels of one particular type of white blood cell rise, this may be due to a specific trigger.
+If levels of one particular type of white blood cell increase, this may be due to a specific trigger.

-- Monocytes: If a person has high levels of monocytes, it may indicate the presence of chronic infection, an autoimmune or blood disorder, cancer, or other medical conditions.
+- Monocytes: High levels of monocytes may indicate the presence of chronic infection, an autoimmune or blood disorder, cancer, or other medical conditions.

-- Neutrophils: If a person has heightened levels of neutrophils in their body, the disorder is known as neutrophilic leukocytosis.
-This condition is a normal physical response to an event, such as infection, injury, inflammation, some medications, and certain types of leukemia.
+- Neutrophils: Increased levels of neutrophils in their body lead to a physical state known as neutrophilic leukocytosis.
+This condition is a normal immune response to an event, such as infection, injury, inflammation, some medications, and certain types of leukemia.

-- Eosinophils: If a person registers high levels of eosinophils, the body may be reacting to a parasitic or other infection, allergen, or asthma.
+- Eosinophils: If a person registers high levels of eosinophils, the body might be reacting to a parasitic infection, allergen, or asthma.

-Sometimes, there is no identifiable cause for the rise in white blood cells.
+There is, on occasion, no identifiable cause for the increase in white blood cells.
 This is known as idiopathic hypereosinophilic syndrome.
-It can lead to serious complications, such as heart, lung, liver, skin, and nervous system damage.
+It can lead to serious complications, such as damage to the heart, lung, liver, skin, and nervous system.

 Those affected by idiopathic hypereosinophilic syndrome may experience symptoms such as:

-A blood test may be used to determine the white blood cell count.
+A doctor may use a blood test to determine levels of white blood cells.

-If levels of white blood cells are lower than usual, this may be a sign that the person has a weakened immune system, due, for example, to HIV or AIDS.
-This deficiency is why people with these diseases are more susceptible to infection.
+If levels of white blood cells are lower than usual, this may be a sign that the person has reduced immune activity.

-Abnormal blood cell production is also a feature of cancers, such as leukemia and lymphoma.
+Abnormal blood cell production is also a feature of some cancers, such as leukemia and lymphoma.

 A number of conditions, collectively known as myeloproliferative disorders, can occur in the bone marrow.